-- The kinds of valuables that could be worth money in your home
+- The kind of things that could be worth money in your home

-- Reasons why people will spend money on second-hand items
+- Reasons why people spend money on second-hand items

-- How you can get these items valued
+- How you can get your items valued

-Are people really prepared to pay for these kinds of rare items?
+Are people really prepared to pay for items I don’t want?

 - Vinyl records